 Don’t believe that the marble installers sealed it enough.

 We have sealed our countertop a few times in the 2-3 months now that we have had them.
 This is what we have been using…Granite Sealer & Protector – Best Stone Polish, Protectant & Care Product – Easy Maintenance for Clean Countertop Surface, Marble, Tile – No Streaks, Stains, Haze, or Spots – 18 OZ – TriNova

 I also plan on sealing them again in the future.

 I also found a great granite cleaner to help keep them clean daily.Method Daily Granite & Marble Cleaner Spray, Apple Orchard, 28 oz

 You do have to be careful with foods that are acidic (like lemons), as well as butter & oils that can etch or make water marks on your counters if you don’t wipe them up right away.

 However, these etchings and water marks don’t stand out and you really have to look for them.

 They also fade with time.
 It also may scratch easier than granite.

-Overall, I am incredibly thankful for my new countertops and how our farmhouse kitchen renovation is turning out!
-I will be back soon with more progress!
+Overall, I am incredibly thankful for my new white carrara marble countertops & how our farmhouse kitchen renovation is turning out!